Amazon’s Q1 Earnings: Four Things We’ll Be Looking For

 - Web Services: While Amazon’s cloud segment has been seeing good growth–it is most definitely the leader in the space–AWS missed revenue expectations last quarter.
 As MarketWatch points out, Amazon has had to cut prices recently thanks to growing competition from the likes of Microsoft, Alphabet, and IBM.
 We’ll be looking at whether the cloud operation’s growth has taken a hit.

-- Video Dreams: For well over a year, Amazon has been pushing its digital content, both in the Untied States and in new markets like India.
+- Video Dreams: For well over a year, Amazon has been pushing its digital content, both in the United States and in new markets like India.
 We’ll be interested to see if this Prime Video expansion will continue and how much the company plans to spend on original programming.

 - Prime: Amazon Prime is one the company’s most popular services.
 In the U.S. alone, estimates put Prime subscriptions at 80 million, which makes it larger than Costco, notes L2 analyst Cooper Smith.
-Legacy retail outlets like Walmart and Target are feeling the pinch, but how bigger can Prime scale?
+Legacy retail outlets like Walmart and Target are feeling the pinch, but how much bigger can Prime scale?
 We’ll be keeping an eye out for more specifics.

 - Products: Amazon has been slowly building and offering more features for its Echo product line, as well as expanding Alexa integrations.
 We’d like to know how well these product ventures are doing, and we’ll be looking out for clues about future projects down the line.

-There is so much more to look out for–international sales numbers, details about brick-and-mortar Amazon stores, grocery efforts, etc.–and we’ll be paying close watch on all of that.
+There is so much more to look out for–international sales numbers, details about brick-and-mortar Amazon stores, grocery efforts, etc.–and we’ll be paying close attention to all of that.
 Tune in tomorrow for Fast Company’s coverage of the earnings.